greyhatharold/greyhatharold/README.md

 - Computer vision and its random applications

 ## I’m currently learning...
-- Everything from all angles, till infity.
+- Everything from all angles, 'til infity.

 ## How to reach me (if truly necessary)...
 - Email: griffin@griffin-code.com